Notifications

 What is a Motor Accident Report?
 Department Users

-A Motor Accident Report is a specialized Ireport workflow for eligible non-emergency crashes.
-It can collect accident date and time, insurance or ID media, opposing party details, reporting party vehicle details, location, crash scene information, road surface conditions, weather conditions, injury information, hit-and-run information, and supporting media.
+The intake path is tailored to the report type and can collect details such as accident date and time, insurance or ID media, opposing party information, vehicle details, location, crash scene information, road surface conditions, weather conditions, injury information, hit-and-run information, and supporting media.

 Can Ireport help with hotspot awareness?
 Department Users